 Mold removal is one part of the mold remediation process.
-While it may be the most important, you can't just remove moldy walls and floors like a wild animal.
+While it may be the most important part, you can't just remove moldy walls and floors like a wild animal.
 Certain protocols will need to be put in place to prevent contaminating the entire home.

 Containment is an overlooked part of the mold removal process by a normal everyday homeowner.